feldroy/two-scoops-of-django-3.x/code/chapter_14_example_04.txt

 Using This Code Example
 =========================
-The code examples provided are provided by Daniel Greenfeld and Audrey Roy of Two Scoops Press to help you reference Two Scoops of Django: Best Practices for Django 3.x.
+The code examples provided are provided by Daniel and Audrey Feldroy of Feldroy to help you reference Two Scoops of Django: Best Practices for Django 3.x.
 Code samples follow PEP-0008, with exceptions made for the purposes of improving book formatting.
 Example code is provided "as is", and is not intended to be, and should not be considered or labeled as "tutorial